andrewmichaelsmith/private-tor-network-kube/README.md

 ## Dependencies

+- a kubernetes cluster (tested against 1.6)
-- kubectl configured to point at the cluster + namespace you want
+- kubectl configured to point at the cluster + namespace at that cluster
-- docker client/server available (we need to generate the keys
+- docker client/server available (we use a docker conatiner to generate the keys)

 ## Set up